toshina/clone/README.md

 Hello World!

 This is my first trial repo.
+Testing new commits!